OrganoFEM/organofem_published/README.md

 ![step2](https://github.com/user-attachments/assets/c7333a04-9eee-4801-a99c-bb09f4765b17)

 ##  3- analyse_FEM_organofem.py
-This part of the code is an exemple of how to read Abaqus output files (.fil) to extract properties like strain and stress and the more important how to acces to the position/displacement of the node.
+This part of the code is an example of how to read Abaqus output files (.fil) to extract properties like strain and stress and the more important how to acces to the position/displacement of the node.
 By this way, we can measure morphological properties at the cellular level after deformation.

 ![step3](https://github.com/user-attachments/assets/1fe37d81-f8fa-4199-9c28-ed17cfeb21dd)